 The reason most people go to Rome, to see this opulent estate.
 The church is free to visit so as the day wakes up the queue stretches and can be two to three hours.
 Just about everyone will want to sell you a skip the line ticket, these are all agents and they sell a voucher.
-Even the Big Bus is a voucher and you will have a place to go and meet with a representative to exchange it for your ticket and be taken to your tour at the allowed time.
-These tours are guided and at the end you pass through the back door into the church, that is how you skip the line.
+Even the Big Bus is a voucher and you will have a place to go and meet with a representative to exchange it for your ticket and be taken to your tour at the allotted time.
+These tours are guided and at the end, you pass through the back door into the church, that is how you skip the line.
 Via a paid tour.

-A brief orientation of Rome so the City won’t come as a big surprise ends with a suggestion.
+- A brief orientation of Rome so the City won’t come as a big surprise ends with a suggestion.
 There is another way to see Rome.
 How about re-living the clues in the movie Angels and Demons.

 GUIDES AND TOURS MADE EASY FOR YOU

 Choose from these many tours in Rome and book direct CLICK HERE